Agoric/documentation/main/zoe/guide/contracts/oracle.md

-# The Chainlink Oracle Query Contract
+# The Low-level Oracle Query Contract

 <Zoe-Version/>

 ##### [View the code on Github](https://github.com/Agoric/agoric-sdk/blob/master/packages/zoe/src/contracts/oracle.js) (Last updated: 5-NOV-2020)
 ##### [View all contracts on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts)

+**NOTE: You almost certainly do not want to use this contract directly.
+Instead, please read the [Chainlink integration documentation](/chainlink-integration.md)**

-This contract allows other contracts or users to make queries to an external oracle.
+This contract allows other contracts or users to make single queries to a generic oracle.
 The queries can be free, or require a fee.
+This provides a very low-level API to issue single queries that are answered by an individual off-chain oracle node.

+Relying on just a single node can be both expensive and risky.
+Instead, use the higher-level APIs described in the [Chainlink integration documentation](/chainlink-integration.md).

 ## Making a Free Query